m-zajac/concwg/README.md

 // Close the server
 srv.Close()

+// Finish the group to prevent accepting new jobs before we start to wait. wg.Finish()

 // Wait for all the jobs to complete.
 // It is safe to call it here.